Youth Sports Games

 The Plazma Youth Sports Games (YSG) are the largest amateur sports event for children and young people in Europe.
 They were founded on May 21, 1996, in Split, Croatia, by Zdravko Marić, who envisioned a platform for promoting sports, healthy lifestyles, positive social values, and friendships among children and young people.
 The YSG were developed as a professional international competition, making them accessible to everyone, free of charge and regardless of athletic experience.

 Since their beginning, the YSG have been held continuously and have grown from a local event into an international project, attracting more than 3,088,000 participants by 2024.
 A unique feature of the Youth Sports Games is that everyone can participate, whether they are actively involved in sports or want to try one of the athletic disciplines.
 Although it is an amateur sports event, all activities are carried out according to the standards of professional competitions, and participation is entirely free of charge.

 In addition to the sports component, the YSG also deliver educational programs focused on ecology, traffic safety, combating violence, and the prevention of drug abuse, further promoting positive societal values.

 In 2024 alone, the Games gathered more than 320,000 participants.

 The Games are organised under the auspices of the International Olympic Committee, UEFA, and FIDE, as well as under the honorary patronage of the President of Croatia and Ministry of Tourism and Sports.

 Mission and vision

-YSG's mission is to become the world's leading amateur sports event for children and young people with the aim of becoming a leader in promoting sports and spreading awareness of sustainable development.

 YSG's vision is to promote tolerance, friendship, solidarity, social inclusion, fair play, and educate on all aspects of sustainable development.